mathiash98/facebook-clone/README.md

 * [Express](https://expressjs.com/) - REST API
 * [Socket.io](https://socket.io/) - Live chat messages
 * [MariaDB](https://mariadb.org/) - For all relational text data
-* [MongoDB](https://mongodb.org/) - To emulate a s3 bucket or similar, used for images because the mongodb-native driver supports streaming.
-I chosed to save in database instead of on filesystem because I think that is more real life realistic, where one saves the file in Azure Bucket or s3 storage or whatever those services are called.
+* [MongoDB](https://mongodb.org/) - To emulate a s3 bucket or similar, used for images.
+I chosed to save in database instead of on filesystem because I think that is more realistic in for future products, where you need backups and or saves the file in Azure Bucket or s3 storage or whatever those services are called.

 ## Features
 - Real time chat with socket.io